Alexandra Trusova: 2021–2022 season: Olympic silver medal

 Competing in the women's event short program at the 2022 Winter Olympics, Trusova fell on an underrotated triple Axel attempt and received an edge call on her triple flip but still placed fourth in the segment, 5.24 points behind third-place Kaori Sakamoto.
 In the free program, Trusova landed all five of the quads planned in her program, albeit receiving an edge call on her quad flip and negative grade of execution on her quad toe-loop and final solo quad Lutz.
 She placed first in the segment, setting Olympic scoring records of 106.16 for the technical component and 177.13 overall.
 However, she placed second overall behind teammate Shcherbakova, winning a silver medal in the event.
 Trusova became the first woman to land a quad flip and land a quad Lutz at the Olympics, the first woman to land four and five quads in competition, as well as the first woman to land four and five quads in one program at the Olympics.

-In early March 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending the World Championships due to the Russian invasion of Ukraine, as a result of which Trusova was not allowed to participate in the competition at the end of March.
+In early March 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending the World Championships due to the Russia's full-scale invasion of Ukraine in late February, as a result of which Trusova was not allowed to participate in the competition at the end of March.

-2022–2023 season
+2022–2023 season: A New Era

 Trusova opened her fourth senior season at the September 2022 Russian test skate event held in Moscow.
 She skated the short program segment, debuting a new program to Annie Lennox's cover of "I Put a Spell on You" by Jay Hawkins, but withdrew from the free skate due to an ongoing back injury.

 On 1 October, it was reported by TASS that Trusova had again decided to part ways with coaches Eteri Tutberidze, Daniil Gleikhengauz, and Sergei Dudakov, this time in favor of joining Svetlana Sokolovskaya's group at CSKA.

+As Russia remained banned from international competition during the 2022-2023 season, Trusova opted to compete on the Russian Grand Prix series (a series of all-Russian competitions in the same format as the international Grand Prix series).
+Trusova was assigned to the second and fifth stages of the series.

+At the second stage of the Russian Grand Prix Series Trusova debuted two new programs.
+She ranked second in the short program behind Adelia Petrosian.
+In the free skate she attempted one quad lutz, but fell on the attempt, ranking third in the free skate and third overall behind Petrosian and Sofia Samodelkina.

+At the fifth stage of the Russian Grand Prix held in Samara, Trusova ranked third in the short program after singling what was intended to be a double axel.
+In the free skate she again attempted one quad lutz, though it was again unsuccessful.
+She ranked second in the free skate segment and second overall.

+Trusova withdrew from both the 2023 Russian Championships and the 2023 Russian Grand Prix Final.